Olympiapark (Munich): Location and structure

 The park is located in the Milbertshofen-Am Hart borough near BMW Group headquarters and the "Uptown" skyscraper of O2.
 Georg-Bräuchle-Ring divides the area into two halves: Olympic Village and Olympia Pressestadt to the north and Olympic Area and Olympic Park to the south.

 History

 Third Reich

-In the 1930s the Nazi Party planned to develop Munich as the "Capital of the Movement," with this area to serve as the central slaughterhouse and marketplace of the city.
-The Second World War hindered implementation of this plan.

-Up until 1939, Oberwiesenfeld has largely been used as an airfield.
+Up until 1939, Oberwiesenfeld was largely used as an airfield.

 Post-WWII years

 After 1945, the Oberwiesenfeld area remained fallow, and was known as a "Trümmerberg," which in German refers to a hill erected from the rubble resulting from the destruction caused by bombings during the war.

 Following the war, the US Army occupied this area and had facilities at the Oberwiesefeld.
 In October 1957, the Army housed most of the refugees from the Hungarian Revolution in a camp at this facility.

 Apart from infrastructure projects such as the Oberwiesenfeld Ice Rink, the area remained largely vacant during the post-war decades and presented an ideal site for the construction of the Olympic Stadium and complex.